lzukw/WirelessDisplayClient/README.md

 The above command builds a "stand-alone"-Version of the program, which could be copied to another computer.
-If dotnet Core Version 3 is installed on the presentation-computer, then omit both parameters `-r linux-x64 --self-contained`.
+If dotnet Core Version 3 is installed on the presentation-computer, then omit the parameters `-r linux-x64` and `--self-contained`.